Renumelb/HW18/README.md

 ## Step 1: Create nodes <a name="paragraph2"></a>

-Because the accounts must be approved, we will generate two new nodes with new account addresses that will serve as our pre-approved sealer addresses.
+Because the accounts must be approved, we will generate two new nodes with new account addresses that will serve as the pre-approved sealer addresses.
 We need to create accounts for two nodes for the network with a separate datadir for each using geth per commands below.
 ./geth --datadir node1 account new

 ./geth --datadir node2 account new